Van Den Berghe Dequeker syndrome

-Van Den Berghe Dequeker syndrome, also known as ulnar hypoplasia-split foot syndrome is a very rare congenital limb malformation syndrome which is characterized by severe ulnar hypoplasia, absence of the index to pinky finger in both hands, and split-foot.
+Van Den Berghe Dequeker syndrome, also known as ulnar hypoplasia-split foot syndrome, is a very rare congenital limb malformation syndrome which is characterized by severe ulnar hypoplasia, absence of the index to little finger in both hands, and split-foot.

-Original Discovery
+Discovery

-It was first discovered in 1978 by H van de Berghe et al., when they described four males (consisting of three brothers and one maternal nephew) of a two-generation family with a "lobster-claw foot" and an "ulnar defect".
+It was first discovered in 1978 by H van den Berghe et al., when they described four males (consisting of three brothers and one maternal nephew) of a two-generation family with a "lobster-claw foot" and an "ulnar defect".
 The lobster-claw architecture of the foot is described as the I and V toes being the only ones developed, resulting in the appearance of a split-foot.
 Morphology of the ulnar defect ranged from a shortened ulna to complete absence of the ulna with a curved, thickened radius.
 Van de Berghe et al. also noticed that some female members (the mother and maternal aunt of an affected male) showed minor hypoplasia and slight deformations of the toes, as well as shorter ulnas and marginally curved radii.
 At the time of discovery, ulnar aplasia occurred sporadically and infrequently, therefore, the documentation of this occurring familially was considered to be rare.

-Genetic Basis
+Genetic basis

 Minor severity of said ulnar defect and toe syndactyly in female members of the same family studied in the original discovery suggested that this disorder was transmitted in an X-linked recessive manner, although autosomal dominance with reduced penetrance wasn't excluded as an inheritance pattern.
 It is more common in males than females.
 It is hard to characterize the genetic basis of the symptoms of this syndrome, such as the split-foot deformity, due to the lack of occurrence, the wide array of genes involved in limb development, and the complicated interactions of these genes and gene products.
 While genes and chromosomal loci for other syndromes involving split-hand/split-foot deformities have been identified, specific loci for Van Den Berghe Dequeker syndrome have not been studied.

-Diagnosis and Treatment
+Diagnosis and treatment

 The symptoms (split foot and ulnar hypoplasia) of the syndrome can be observed from birth.
 During diagnosis, a doctor may try to rule out other possible diseases or refer the patient to a specialist.

 Genetic counseling can be done for individuals with the syndrome who are planning on having children.
 Treatment of the condition can include reconstructive surgery or the use of prosthetics to improve the ability to carry out daily tasks.